-Applications must have a single project focus.
+Applications must have a single project focus with outcomes listed for one project only.
+Applicants should not describe extensive educational programming involving multiple projects offered by the organization.
 Applicants may not apply for funds for the same project in another Tennessee Arts Commission grant category in the same fiscal year.
 Funds vary depending on the group being served, refer to the Guidelines below for more detail.

 Funds support projects that demonstrate creative and innovative arts education programming in community settings or non-traditional school environments for populations of all ages that directly involve participants in a hands-on learning experience focused on performing, visual, traditional folk, and/or literary arts.
-Examples of projects may include, but are not limited to, after school programs for at-risk youth, projects involving adults as the primary learners, community-wide events with strong arts learning components or short-term teacher training activities.
-Professional performing, visual, traditional folk, and/or literary artists must be used.
+Projects must focus on the learning process with opportunities to demonstrate understanding.
+Examples of projects may include, but are not limited to, after-school programs for children, projects involving adults as the primary learners, community-wide events with strong arts learning component, or short-term teacher training activities.
+Professional performing, visual, traditional folk, and/or literary artists must be active presenters in the project.

 This category provides two tiers of funds: